wyatt727/CellBot/README.md

 - `--save-code`: Save generated code blocks to files
 - `--threads N`: Number of CPU threads for inference
 - `--gpu-layers N`: Number of GPU layers to use (if available)
+- `--temperature FLOAT`: Temperature for LLM responses (0.0-1.0, default: 0.5 on mobile)
+- `--tokens N`: Maximum tokens to generate in responses (default: 1536 on mobile)

 ## Interactive Commands